matuteiglesias/journal/content/Teaching/2024-09-04_Developed_Advanced_Financial_and_Economic_Question.md

 - **Economic Theory Exploration**: Developed questions and explanations on quantitative easing, its impact on interest rates, and macroeconomic implications.

 ### Achievements
-- Successfully developed and refined advanced questions and guides for postgraduate-level financial and economic education.
+- Successfully developed and refined advanced questions and guides for postgraduate-level financial and economic [[education]].
 - Compiled comprehensive resources and references for further study and teaching.

 ### Pending Tasks